-The dynamic and engaged community of Beacon Hill, named a Great Neighborhood in 2012, is known for banding together to ensure a high standard of living and quality of life.
+The dynamic and engaged community of Beacon Hill named a Great Neighborhood in 2012, is known for banding together to ensure a high standard of living and quality of life.
 Such is the way that Beacon Food Forest, the first large-scale public food forest, came to be.

 Though the Beacon Food Forest is managed through the P-Patch community gardening program in Seattle, it is a true community-initiated food systems project that has inspired food systems planners around the world.

 The Beacon Food Forest combines aspects of native habitat rehabilitation with edible forest gardening.
-It features an edible arboretum with fruits gathered from regions around the world; berry patch for canning, gleaning, and picking; nut grove with trees providing shade and sustenance; garden plots for vegetable growing; and bee hives for pollination and honey.
+It features an edible arboretum with fruits gathered from regions around the world; a berry patch for canning, gleaning, and picking; a nut grove with trees providing shade and sustenance; garden plots for vegetable growing; and bee hives for pollination and honey.

 There is also a gathering plaza for celebration and education, as well as a kids' area for education and play.
 Hundreds more participated in work parties to build the food forest with tasks ranging from spreading woodchips to installing a water system.